MRefvem/reading-notes/class-04.md

 - Web browsers implement objects that represent both the browser window and the document loaded into the browser window.
 - JavaScript also has several built-in objects such as String, Number, Math, and Date.
 Their properties and methods offer functionality that help you write scripts.
 - Arrays and objects can be used to create complex data sets (and both can contain the other).

+Browsers require very detailed instructions about what we want them to do.
+Therefore, complex scripts can run to hundreds (even thousands) of lines.
+Programmers use functions, methods, and objects to organize their code.

+- Functions & Methods: Functions consist of a series of statements that have been grouped together because they perform a specific task.
+A method is the same as a function, except methods are created inside (and are part of) and object.
+- Objects: In Chapter 1 you saw that programmers use objects to create models of the world using data, and that objects are made up of properties and methods.
+- Built-In Objects: The browser comes with a set of objects that act like a toolkit for creating interactive web pages.
+This section introduces you to a number of built-in objects.

+Must declare and call the function.